dragonflydb/documentation/docs/managing-dragonfly/acl.md

 ## Logs

-All connections that fail to authenticate and all of the authenticated users who fail to run a command (because of their permissions) are stored in a log.
+All connections that fail to authenticate and all the authenticated users who fail to run a command (because of their permissions) are stored in a log.
 The size of the log can be configured by the option `--acllog_max_len`.
 This flag, operates a little bit differently from Redis.
 Specifically, because Dragonfly uses a shared nothing thread per core architecture, each thread of execution has its own log.
 Therefore, the total size of the log entries, is the flag number multiplied by the available number of Dragonfly threads.
 So for example, if you are running Dragonfly with 4 threads with `--acllog_max_len=8`